sgonyea/string_stubber/README.md

-# StringStubber
+# Stubber

-String Stubber is a simple gem that lets you stub strings, using "words" as the unit of measure.
+Stubber is a simple gem that lets you stub strings, using "words" as the unit of measure.
 For example:

-        require 'string_stubber'
+        require 'stubber'
         require 'lorem' # Or just add your own text

         str = Lorem::Base.new('paragraphs', 1).output